fnalways/terminus-docs/docs/overview/terminus/account.md

 Furthermore, we expect users to only need to log in to the desktop once to access all applications in the system.
 In contrast, every application on a phone requires us to log in separately.

-We believe that a unified account system will not only help break down data silos between different applications but also enhance the overall security of the system through a unified authentication process.
+We believe that a unified account system will not only help break down data silos between different applications but also enhance the overall security of the system.

 Finally, we hope that when applications migrate to Terminus, the required changes to accommodate the new account system will be minimal.